*contributed collaborative post

 Make the design unique and specific to your character.

 You should also make the design of your home unique and specific to your character.
 That’ll help you and your family to love your home once again.
 Have a team meeting and ask every family member what they’d like to change about the house.
-Maybe it’ll be something as simple as repainting the walls in a better colour.
+Maybe it’ll be something as simple as repainting the walls in a better colour or picking a wallpaper in a soothing hue.
 Maybe you could even create some homemade paintings to hang up; that’ll make the interior design of your household feel a little more personalised.
 You might even want to look into some custom frames for your photographs.
 You’ll be able to fill the house with pictures of you and your family or friends.
 And that will really make the place feel like home.

 Aim for cosiness